kmaldona1/Numerical-Optimization-for-Logistic-Regression/README.md

 - Mini-Batch Stochastic Gradient Descent (MB-SGD) with batch size 64

 ## Files
-Please refer to Programming1.html for main script containing the output of each cell and generated plot.
+Please refer to Programming1.html for main script containing the output of each cell and corresponding generated plots.
 The file also includes plain-english comparison between the four (4) algorithms.